 Mass of equal volume of water

-2.6.3 Refractive Index Measurement: The refractive indices of the oils were determined at 30 oC using a refractometer (Abbe, Japan).
+2.6.3 Refractive Index Measurement: The refractive indices of the oils were determined at 30 0C using a refractometer (Abbe, Japan).
 The well shaken oil samples were placed on a dry, clean prism surface individually and the needed adjustment was carried out using the knob for the most distinctive reading to be taken [20,21,22].

 2.6.4 Viscosity Measurement: The viscosities of the extracted oil samples were determined at ambient temperature using Brookfield Rapid Viscometer Analyzer (RVA) model-NDJ-5S equipped with number one (1) spindle.
 The spindle was suspended in the oil samples and stirred for 1 min, and reading was recorded once stability on the meter monitor was observed [23, 24, 25].